-The key risks to the delivery of this Policy are outlined below all of which could result in an actual conflict of interest arising and not being properly managed.
-The Head of Financial Services will monitor these and other key risks and consider how to respond to them.
+The key risks to the delivery of this policy are outlined below all of which could result in an actual conflict of interest arising and not being properly managed.
+The Corporate Director, Finance and Corporate Services will monitor these and other key risks and consider how to respond to them.